anton-novak/community-board-bot/README.md

 There are no `.css` files for pages and components, but for `.css` files with keyframes for animations.
 Styling is done inline using Bulma stylesheet classes or `style` objects for fine-tuning.

+### A note on image handling

+A decision was made to rely on Telegram API and servers to handle images.
+The API exposes an endpoint that takes bot token as a URL parameter.
+Making an image request to that endpoint from the front-end can expose the token.
+To avoid that, the API request was pushed back to the back end which them serves the image to the front-end.

 # Challenges & roadmap

 * We have not found a way to capture `file_id` of multiple photos sent by a user as a media group - only `file_id` of the last photo is available.
 It seems to be a [requested feature](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Frequently-requested-design-patterns#how-do-i-deal-with-a-media-group) for the Bot API, so either we wait for the implementation or come up with a workaround.
 * Getting into bot development proved harder than we imagined because of the style of documenting the libraries and the APIs.
 Thankfully, some answers were found in community discussions, in particular this [post](https://github.com/telegraf/telegraf/issues/705#issuecomment-549056045) by Ivan Malyugin on using `Scene` and `WizardScene` was most helpful.
 * Potential additional features:
+    * In-web-app editing of ads.
     * Geolocation-based registration process for keeping things truly local.
-    * In-web-app editing of ads.
     * Regular bot reminders on new ads based on user preferences regarding categories.
-    * More styles and animations.
+    * More styles and animations (e.g., dark mode).
+    * Infinite scroll (no manual pagination).

 # Tech stack